freenas/freenas-docs/userguide/jails.rst

 .. note:: Modify the IP address information for a jail by using
    |ui-options| :guilabel:`Edit` instead of issuing the networking
    commands directly from the command line of the jail.
-This ensures the changes survive a jail or %brand% reboot.
+This ensures the changes are saved and will survive a jail or %brand% reboot.

 .. warning:: Back up data and programs in a jail **before** clicking